Testing

 End to end tests live in the e2e_tests crate.
 The crate provides a framework to boot a guest with crosvm and execut commands in the guest to validate functionality at a high level.

 E2E tests are executed just like integration tests.
+By giving nextest's filter expressions, you can run a subset of the tests.

 Downstream Product tests